uttamcoomar/MyHDL-implementation-of-LU-factorization-using-Doolittle-s-algorithm/README.md

  This project presents a MyHDL code that implements LU factorization of an NXN matrix using Doolittle's approach.
 This design assumes that the elements of A in A=LU are sufficiently large to avoid requiring row swaps.
 # MyHDL LU Factorization (Doolittle's Method)

-A hardware implementation of LU matrix factorization, for a 4X4 matrix, using Doolittle's algorithm, written in MyHDL.
+A hardware implementation of LU matrix factorization, for an NXN matrix, using Doolittle's algorithm, written in MyHDL.

 ## Overview